Work from home vs telecommuting

 Rules

 Finally, the rules and requirements that you’re obligated to follow are different between the two work styles.
 Telecommuting employees must adhere to those laid out by their employer or organisation.
-It’s also important that they strive to exceed or at least deliver as per the expectations set forth by their company.
+It’s also important that they strive to exceed or deliver KPIs as per the expectations set forth by their company.

 To sum it up, both working from home and telecommuting offer similar benefits.

 Where one might have an advantage over the other, it’s usually balanced out in another aspect.
 For example, working from home can be less restrictive, but telecommuting offers more structure and stability.
-At the end of the day, your experience working remotely telecommuting is largely what you make of it.
+At the end of the day, your experience telecommuting is largely what you make of it.

 Tips for telecommuting and working from home